History of Universitatea Craiova (football): 1921–1958: Early years of football in Craiova

 The football history in the city of Craiova began in 1921, when the first teams were founded: Craiovan Craiova and Rovine Grivița Craiova.
 In 1940, the two sides merged in what resulted to be one of the most successful Romanian clubs of the Interwar period, FC Craiova, which was also the first team of the city that won the Romanian football championship.
 However, the 1942–43 title is not recognized officially by FRF and LPF due to the unofficial character of the competition in that season.

-Immediately after the foundation of the first university education institution – the Institute of Machines and Electric Devices – a group of teachers and students founded CSU Craiova in 1948, a sports club with athletics, volleyball, handball, table tennis, chess and football sections.

-Under the coordination of the Ministry of Public Education and of the National Union of Students in Romania, the football team UNSR Craiova (Uniunea Națională a Studenților din România) was formed and enrolled in the county championship.
-The first official match was held at Filiași on 5 September 1948, "the Students" being defeated 6–3.
-The white-blue shirt was dressed for the first time by the following line-up: Dumitrescu – Rădulescu, Mihăilă I, Carli – Ozon, Mihăilă II – Sabin, Ilie, Bădescu, Tudor, Serghi, under the command of head coach N. Polojinski.
+Following the birth of university education in Craiova, a group of teachers and students founded CSU (Club Sportiv Universitar) Craiova in 1948, a sports club with athletics, volleyball, handball, table tennis, chess sections, and under the coordination of the Ministry of Public Education and the Uniunea Națională a Studenților din România (lit.
+National Union of Students in Romania), the football section was initially formed under the name UNSR Craiova and enrolled in the county championship.
+The first official match was held at Filiași, aganinst CFR Filiași, on 5 September 1948, with the Students being defeated 3–6.
+These football players dressed the white-blue shirt: Dumitrescu – Rădulescu, Mihăilă I, Carli – Ozon, Mihăilă II – Sabin, Ilie, Bădescu, Tudor, and Serghi; all under the command of head coach N. Polojinski.

-In 1950 the football section changed its name from UNSR Craiova to CSU Craiova, the same name as the parent club.
-In 1951, CSU Craiova defeated with 6–0 the local rival, Constructorul Craiova, in what was going to be the first official match played in Cupa României.
-In 1953 the club changed its name again, this time in Știința Craiova, and one year later at the promotion play-off hosted in Arad, Știința, coached by Nicolae Oțeleanu, promoted for the first time in its history at the level of the second echelon.
-The club relegated back to Divizia C after only one season and remained at that level until 1958.
+In 1950, the football section changed its name from UNSR Craiova to CSU Craiova, the same name as its parent club.
+In 1951, CSU Craiova defeated with 6–0 Constructorul Craiova, a local rival, in what was going to be the first official match played in Cupa României.
+In 1953, the club was renamed Știința Craiova.
+The following year, under coach Nicolae Oțeleanu, the team won the Craiova Regional Championship and earned promotion to the second division for the first time in its history, after finishing first in the promotion tournament held in Arad.
+In Divizia B. However, their spell in the second division lasted only one season, as they finished 12th in Series I and were relegated to the newly re-established Divizia C.